harishpallapu/excel/README.md

-shell script to push to github with single command
+#shell script to push to github with single command with below

-sh
+sh singlepush.sh